 A silent disco while cruising down the Thames.
 7:45pm-11.30pm.
 Tickets from £25.
 The Dutch Master (departs from Tower Millennium Pier), City of London, EC3N 4AB.
 Nearest station: Tower Hill, Tower Gateway (DLR) or Fenchurch Street.
 For tickets, visit DesignMyNight.

-Posted on 24 January 2018, in Entertainment, History, London, Nightlife, Tourist Attractions and tagged date ideas, london, romance, Valentine's Day, What's On Guide.
+Posted on 24 Jan 2018, in Entertainment, History, London, Nightlife, Tourist Attractions and tagged dating, romance, Things to do in London, Valentine's Day, What's On Guide.
 Bookmark the permalink.
 2 Comments.